That dollar amount reflects a 23.2% rise from $47.2 billion in 2018.

-Given Peru’s population of 31.3 million people, its total $47.2 billion in 2018 exports translates to roughly $1,500 for every resident in the South American nation.
+Given Peru’s population of 34.2 million people, its total $58.2 billion in 2022 exports equals about $1,700 for every resident in the South American nation.
+That dollar metric equals the average $1,700 per capita one year prior during 2021.

 Peru’s Top 10 Exports

-By value, Peru’s top 10 exports accounted for over four-fifths (84.2%) of the overall value of its global shipments.
+By value, Peru’s top 10 exports accounted for 82.7% of total Peruvian global shipments.

 The following types of Peruvian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.